 Event marketing is an effective way for a law firm to generate new client leads.
 In fact, according to a 2014 study commissioned by J. Johnson Executive Search and conducted by ALM Legal Intelligence, event marketing is the most effective marketing activity for law firms.

 The benefits to your law firm of event marketing are substantial.
+Choose the banquet hall for your next venue.
 With local events, you can: